rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

 ---
-title: Personalization use case&colon; configuration of a cart abandonment email
+title: Personalization use case&colon; cart abandonment email
 description: Learn how to personalize a message using helper functions
 feature: Personalization
 topic: Personalization